vertoforce/Solar-Powered-Wifi-and-Camera/README.md

 It's hard to find, but it seems the voltage range of the SLA battery is ~`10.8v-14v`.

 The voltage divider resistor I chose was 1.14Mohm.
 This makes the analog reading range of `0-1024` to correspond to voltages `0v-14.6v`.
-So in terms of battery voltage, 0% - 100% corresponds to ~`757-982`
+So in terms of battery voltage, 0% - 100% corresponds to analog values ~`740-959`

 ![nodemcu](./docs/nodemcu.png)